Twenty-one days of daily Bible-based devotional

 ultimate control over outcomes.
 In acknowledging that God has the power to grant victory or to

-cause defeat, it serves as a reminder of God's sovereignty and authority over all
+cause defeat, we are reminded of God's sovereignty and authority over all situations.

 he finishes talking about God's workings in history, Paul bursts forth into spontaneous adoration